fbpx

 Customers

-The customer is a key stakeholder, a connection between the firm and its financial success.
+The customer is a key stakeholder, connecting the firm and its financial success.
+Purchasing agents pick products that align with customer demand, significantly impacting a company’s finances.
 The consumer is generally regarded as the most crucial stakeholder because their support allows them to operate.
-Companies exist to cater to the wants of a client base that reaps direct benefits from their business.
+Companies exist to cater to the wants of a client base that reap direct benefits from their business.

 Employees

 Employee stakeholders include both current and prospective employees.
-They develop the goods and services offered by a firm, with good quality work having an immediate influence on customer service.
+They create the goods and services a company offers.
+High-quality work directly impacts customer service.
 Employees benefit economically from a company’s continuing performance and success.
-Maintaining product quality and employee confidence requires sound management of personnel.
+Maintaining product quality and employee confidence requires sound personnel management.

 Governments

-The government is a secondary stakeholder (indirectly linked to the firm) because it extracts tax money from employees and profits through corporate taxation.
+The government is a secondary stakeholder, indirectly linked to the firm.
+The government collects tax money from employees and profits through corporate taxes.
 The government benefits from a company’s success, receiving a proportion of GDP in return.
 Secondary stakeholders include media organizations and business support organizations.

 Local communities

 A business’s location is a secondary stakeholder since it benefits from the company’s financial investment in job creation.
-Locally employed people may then invest their earnings back into the community and help to improve its financial health.
+Locally employed people may invest their earnings in the community and help improve their financial health.

 Suppliers and vendors